 - To act as a link person to liaise within the directorate and the Trust regarding issues raised by the RCR on audit and effectiveness.

-- To provide suggestions for national audits to the Clinical Radiology Audit Committee, taking into account national and local agendas.
+- To provide suggestions for national audits to the Clinical Radiology Audit and Quality Improvement Committee, taking into account national and local agendas.

 - To facilitate audit within their own department taking into account national and local agendas.